rcanton/avs-workshop-guide/workshop-guide/additional-resources.md

 url: [additional-resources]
 ---

-Please visit our main [Additional Resources](/additional-resources) section for a comprehensive list of resources
+Please visit our main [Additional Resources](/additional-resources) section for a comprehensive list of AVS content and  resources